 NIRSC accommodates each GACC with up to four (4) Starter Systems in pre-position during their established fire season.
 This is to provide faster delivery time of the equipment to the incidents located within the GACC.
 The CDO must be contacted by the GACC when an order for a Starter System is received for an incident.
 The CDO or COMC will identify which pre-positioned Starter System (if any) will be assigned to the incident, based on availability and frequency conflicts.
-A replacement (backfill) Starter System may be requested by the GACC after commitment of a pre-positioned Starter Systems orders may not be filled where congestion of spectrum is an issue.
+All 4390's, 4312's and 4248's contain pre-programmed frequencies that must be coordinated and de-conflicted by the CDO or COMC before deploying to minimize interference from other agencies.
+A replacement (backfill) Starter System may be requested by the GACC after commitment of a pre-positioned Starter System.
+Replacement Starter Systems orders may not be filled where congestion of spectrum is an issue.
 In these instances, special frequency Starter Systems will be built on an as needed basis and shipped directly to the incident from NIRSC.